 A cybersecurity specialist must be able to communicate complex concepts in a way that is understandable to non-technical people.
 Other departments, such as legal or public relations, may also be brought into the mix.
 Decision-making is critical in many cybersecurity roles, meaning employers are looking for candidates with the necessary thinking skills.
 A plethora of resources are available to help you improve your professional skills, such as books, blogs, and podcasts.

-- Become a part of the online community.
+Become a part of the online community aiming career in cybersecurity.

 As a member of a cybersecurity community, you may find yourself inspired by others who share your interest in the field.
 It’s possible to ask inquiries and be encouraged in an online community.
 You may meet others in your circumstances and learn about career opportunities.